^

 Pharmacodynamics

-Pharmacodynamics is based on the action of essential oil of mint, which contains menthol, menthol esters (with acids - acetic and valerian) and terpenoids (pinene, limonene, fellandren, cineole, citral, etc.).
+Pharmacodynamics is based on the action of mint essential oil, which contains menthol, menthol esters (with acids - acetic and valerianic) and terpenoids (pinene, limonene, phellandrene, cineole, citral, etc.).

-Irritating the nerve endings of the mucous membrane of the mouth, esophagus and stomach, these substances have a slight local anesthetic effect.
-At the same time, it strengthens the intestinal peristalsis.
-The increase in bile production and the mild choleretic effect that Mint tablets give is explained by the presence of polyphenols in mint oil.
+By irritating the nerve endings of the mucous membrane of the oral cavity, esophagus and stomach, these substances have a slight local anesthetic effect.
+At the same time, this increases intestinal peristalsis.
+The increase in bile production and a slight choleretic effect that Mint tablets give is explained by the presence of polyphenols in the essential oil of mint.

-In addition, by stimulating the cold receptors of the mucosa, menthol reflexively narrows the surface vessels, regulating their tone.
-This, in turn, contributes to a venous outflow of blood.
+In addition, menthol reflexively constricts superficial vessels by stimulating the cold receptors of the mucous membrane, regulating their tone.
+This, in turn, promotes venous blood outflow.
 Being a natural antiseptic, this essential oil acts as an antimicrobial and astringent.

 Pharmacokinetics

-Pharmacokinetics Mint tablets, that is, processes of absorption, distribution, transformation and excretion from the body, are not covered in the official instruction.
+The pharmacokinetics of mint tablets, that is, the processes of absorption, distribution, transformation and elimination from the body, are not covered in the official instructions.

 Dosing and administration

-Mint tablets are applied sublingually (under the tongue), one pill as nausea, vomiting or spasms develop.
+Peppermint tablets are taken sublingually (under the tongue), one pill at a time as nausea, vomiting or spasms occur.

-Information regarding the use of Mint Tablets during pregnancy is not available in the manual.
-Although peppermint contains phytosterol, beta-sitosterol, which increases testosterone in the blood and reduces the absorption of cholesterol.
-Therefore, the use of Mint tablets during pregnancy can lead to undesirable consequences.
+There is no information in the instructions regarding the use of Peppermint tablets during pregnancy.
+Although peppermint contains phytosterol - beta-sitosterol, which increases the level of testosterone in the blood and reduces the absorption of cholesterol.
+Therefore, the use of Peppermint tablets during pregnancy can lead to undesirable consequences.

 Contraindications

-As contraindications to the use of peppermint tablets, increased individual sensitivity to essential oil of mint and the early age of children were noted.
-Since the tablets contain sugar, then in the presence of diabetes, their use requires caution.
-Continuous use of peppermint tablets is not recommended for low blood pressure.
+Contraindications to the use of Mint tablets include increased individual sensitivity to essential oil of mint and early childhood.
+Since the tablets contain sugar, their use requires caution in the presence of diabetes.
+Continuous use of Mint tablets is not recommended for low blood pressure.

-Side effects Mint tablets can be expressed as allergic reactions.
-Frequent and uncontrolled use of these tablets may lead to irritation of the respiratory tract.
+Side effects Mint tablets may manifest themselves in the form of allergic reactions.
+Frequent and uncontrolled use of these tablets can lead to irritation of the respiratory tract.

 Overdose